 Copyright registration could best be described as "rip-off insurance".
-There is a fee for registation ($30 as of Summer 2004), but doing so will grant you serious power both in and out of court should someone take your guide without permission.
+There is a fee for registration ($35 as of 2014), but doing so will grant you serious power both in and out of court should someone take your guide without permission.
 It is probably best to register any guide that you feel is more than likely to be taken and published without permission (such as guides for very popular games, and/or guides written for import titles months in advance of a US release).
 Otherwise, the basic copyright protections of the law are more than likely to be enough for you.

 I found a web site using my guide without permission.
 What should I do?